 Switch up the flavors with what you have in your pantry.

-And depending on what you add, healthy peanut butter is also gluten free, sugar free and can fit into a low carb diet.
+And depending on what you add, this creamy peanut butter is also gluten free, sugar free and can fit into a low carb diet.

-THINGS YOU NEED FOR THIS PEANUT BUTTER RECIPE:
+THINGS YOU NEED FOR THE BEST PEANUT BUTTER RECIPE: